The Bachelor and race: The Bachelorette 19 (2022)

-Ethan Kang, a Korean-American advertising executive from Colorado, was the only Asian male cast on season 19 of The Bachelorette.
+Ethan Kang, a Korean American advertising executive from Colorado, was the only Asian male cast on season 19 of The Bachelorette.
 Kang, who dated Rachel Recchia on the show, became the first monoracial Asian male to make it to the top 5, and the first to kiss The Bachelorette onscreen.
 Prior to Kang's appearance on the show, the most successful Asian male was John Hersey, who was eliminated by Katie Thurston in week 2 on season 17 of The Bachelorette, but dated Thurston for several months after the show.
 After Kang's elimination, there was a public campaign from fans to make him the first Asian Bachelor.
 This was endorsed by Simu Liu, the first Asian Marvel superhero.

+The Bachelorette 20 (2023)

+Charity Lawson, who has been announced as the lead of season 20, is Black.
+After the announcement, Lawson stated "I can't wait to show little girls that look like me being in a position like this is possible".
+Three of the final four (Xavier Bonner, Aaron Bryant, and Dotun Olubeko) are of full Black background.

+The Bachelorette 21 (2024)

+Jenn Tran, who is Vietnamese American, who has been announced the lead for The Bachelorette season 21.
+She is the first lead of Asian ancestry.

+The Bachelor 29 (2025)

+Grant Ellis, who has announced as the star of season 29, is black and is the second African American male lead after Matt James.
+He is a mix of African American and white ancestry.